How To Diversify Your Portfolio?

 Diversification is the practice of expanding your investments in a manner that the exposure to any single type of asset is limited.
 It is a struggle for many financial planners, individual investors and fund managers alike.
 During the time of the market boom, it seems unfair to sell a stock for any amount less than the price at which you bought it.
 A boom in the market looks very appealing and as such investing in equities seems like the best idea, but a well-diversified portfolio is needed because we can never be sure of how the market will behave at any moment.

-1. Consider bonds or index funds: Apart from all the funds out there in the market, it is advisable to add index funds or fixed income funds to the existing funds.
-Investing in securities that track different indexes make an amazing long-term diversification investment for your portfolio.
+Apart from all the funds out there in the market, it is advisable to add index funds or fixed-income funds to the existing funds.
+Investing in securities that track different indexes makes an amazing long-term diversification investment for your portfolio.
 Your portfolio is further hedged against market volatility and uncertainty by adding some fixed-income solutions.

-4. Spread the wealth: It is important to not put all your money in one stock or one sector, no matter how appealing equities may seem.
+It is important to not put all your money in one stock or one sector, no matter how appealing equities may seem.
 It is better to create your own virtual mutual fund by investing in a handful of companies you know and trust.
-These could also be the companies whose product you use on a daily basis, or you hear about every day.
+These could also be the companies whose products you use on a daily basis, or you hear about every day.
 Knowing a company and its products can be a healthy and beneficial approach to this sector.

-5. Know when to get out: Just because you are good at buying, holding and dollar-cost averaging and have your investment on autopilot, it does not mean you should not recognise the signs of pulling the plug.
+Just because you are good at buying, holding and dollar-cost averaging and have your investment on autopilot, it does not mean you should not recognize the signs of pulling the plug.
 It is important to be aware of the change in market conditions and take the necessary steps when required.

 While these are just some of the factors that help to diversify the portfolio, there are many other underlying factors that can be added to the list.
 Portfolio Diversification is an essential component while investing and identifying the need for it and applying them at the correct time is critical.